gitCavendish/gitCavendish.github.io/drafts/2018-06-19-why-you-should.md

 -- 卡尔·纽波特，深度工作

 Once you take the first step toward your dream, put your full effort into it.
 Do your homework.
 If you want to succeed, you must never neglect it.
 My most successful investments were those in which I invested the most time and hard work, collecting all available information and researching every detail.
-If you don't understand something--I mean truly understdand it--you will never be successful.
+If you don't understand something--I mean truly understand it--you will never be successful.
 Likewise, if you merely dabble in an area, you are gambling, not investing.

 -- Jim Rogers, A gift to my children--A father's lessons for life and investing